brim-borium/spotify_sdk/README.md

 ### Android

 This package is using both the spotify-app-remote sdk and spotify-auth library.
-The auth library is needed to get the authentication token to work with the web api.
+The auth library is needed to get the access token to work with the web api.

 From the [Spotify Android SDK Quick Start](https://developer.spotify.com/documentation/android/quick-start/).
 You need two things: